Greek opposition leader's U-turn opens path to power

 Twice he voted against earlier EU/IMF bailouts as Greece ran into deep financial trouble, defying pressure from European leaders worried a Greek default could wreck the euro zone.

-But Thursday, the 60-year-old executed a volte-face by announcing his conservative party would vote for the latest 130 billion euro (111 billion pound) lifeline for Greece on one condition.
+But on Thursday, the 60-year-old executed a volte-face by announcing his conservative party would vote for the latest 130 billion euro lifeline for Greece on one condition.

 Samaras demanded his socialist rival make way for a short-lived government of national unity with the sole purpose of forcing the bailout through parliament, securing the latest sixth installment of international aid, and then calling the snap election which offers his opportunity to take power.

-"Papandreou has put the country in the centre of a global storm ... a government in such a state of panic is dangerous and must leave as soon as possible," Samaras said during a parliamentary debate Thursday.
+"Papandreou has put the country in the center of a global storm ... a government in such a state of panic is dangerous and must leave as soon as possible," Samaras said during a parliamentary debate on Thursday.

 A POLARISING FIGURE